-The MUSC IRBs serve as the IRBs for the Ralph H. Johnson VA Medical Center.
-Furthermore,
+The MUSC IRBs serve as the IRBs for the Ralph H. Johnson VA Medical Center and each IRB includes a minimum of two VA staff/employees as voting members, one of whom has scientific expertise.

-- 1. Each IRB includes two or more VA employees who hold a minimum of 5/8th VA-compensated appoints to serve as voting members unless a waiver is obtained from the chief research and development officer.
 These individuals serve as full members of the IRB and review non-VA research and all research matters brought to the Boards.
 At least one VA member must be present during full board review of VAMC human subjects research.
-These representatives are appointed to the IRB board by the VAMC Medical Center Director following VA Handbook 1200.05. - The VA IRB Liaison and/or research compliance officer serves as a non-voting consultant to all the boards and attends every IRB meeting to provide guidance regarding VA regulations.
-The VA IRB Liaison and/or research compliance officer may not serve as a voting or non-voting member of the IRB.
+In addition, the VA IRB Liaison serves as a non-voting member of all the boards and attends every IRB meeting to serve as a resource on VA regulations.

 II.
-Procedures
+PROCEDURES